-Does Accessibility affect Search Engine Optimisation?
+Does Accessibility affect Search Engine Optimization?

 Accessibility and SEO are usually mutually beneficial to each other.
 If you make strides to improve your website’s accessibility then you’ll usually see an SEO improvement.
-Likewise, optimising different on-page SEO elements will likely help to improve your accessibility.
+Likewise, optimizing different on-page SEO elements will likely help to improve your accessibility.

 An example of this from the web accessibility guidelines perspective would be improving navigation for disabled users.
 This would likely result in an improved user experience, with lower bounce rates, signaling to Google and other search engines that your website and content is good.

 From the SEO perspective, you’d want to keep your headings in a hierarchical structure, with the inclusion of relevant keywords for each section.
-One result of this would be an improvement in your accessibility score, as optimised headings provide screen reader users a strong structure for the page content.
+One result of this would be an improvement in your accessibility score, as optimized headings provide screen reader users a strong structure for the page content.
 Which also provides the screen reader technology with an understandable overview of the page and the different sections found in it.

 Is Accessibility a ranking factor in Search Engines?

 No, accessibility is not a direct SEO ranking factor.
 However, by making your website more accessible, you will usually indirectly improve your website’s SEO.
 While Google and other search engines do not state it as a ranking factor, there is often a lot of overlap between the two.